T-systemsYoungsters/marvin-LOGIST/Python Chapter/Chapter 8/chapter_08_worksheet.md

 pygame.draw.rect(screen, WHITE, [rect_x, 50, 50, 50])
 rect_x += 1
 ```
+- The problem with the above code is that rect_x is reset back to 50 each time through the loop.

 # 2. The example code to bounce a rectangle used a total of four variables.
 What did each variable represent?